 It takes less than an hour to get between Liverpool and Manchester by road and train, with these two metropolitan areas forming the urban center of Northern England.
 A longtime travel hub, Liverpool has easy connections to the rest of the United Kingdom by rail, intercity coaches, and Liverpool John Lennon Airport (LPL).
 Merseytravel operates the city’s public transportation system, with the local Merseyrail trains linking the city center to the surrounding region.
 Liverpool’s citybike network has more than 130 stations throughout the city where you can rent a bicycle — it’s the nation’s largest bike-share program outside London.

 Summer is the driest and sunniest season in Liverpool, with warm temperatures and long days making it the season for enjoying a pint in one of the city’s many beer gardens or enjoying a day at one of the nearby beaches.
-This means June, July, and August are the peak times, with festivals and events packing the weekend calendars.
+This means June, July, and August are the peak times for vacation rentals, with festivals and events packing the weekend calendars.
 Late spring and early fall are usually as pleasant, but with fewer crowds.
 Winter guarantees plenty of drizzling rain and dark snowy days, though holiday markets keep the vibe bright over December and into January.

 For an immersion in Liverpool’s alternative scene, head to this formerly industrial district set along the regenerated waterfront.
 By day, you’ll find specialty cafes, restaurants, and independent shops selling vintage records and streetwear.
 By night, the scene gets even more eclectic, when you might choose to hit one of the local breweries and beer gardens, or bob your head to an underground DJ’s beats in one of the warehouses turned venues.
 The creative energy reverberates into adjacent neighborhoods like Chinatown and the Ropewalks.